Drafted pages

 Note

-Best practices - creating a page backup
+Best practices for creating a draft page backup

-1. Rename the old page (optional) — ex.
-About-old, Contact-3, etc..
+1. Rename the old page (e.g., change Contact to Contact - V1)

 3. Save the old page as draft

-4. Rename the new page (optional)
+4. Rename the new page (e.g., change Contact - WIP to Contact)

 6. Stage the page to publish

-7. Publish your project
+7. Publish your site

 Note